loopstudio/loop-studio-guides/javascript/README.md

     export default es6;↵
     ```

   - Use indentation when making long method chains (more than 2 method chains).
-Use a leading dot, which
-    emphasizes that the line is a method call, not a new statement.
+Use a leading dot, which emphasizes that the line is a method call, not a new statement. eslint: [`newline-per-chained-call`](https://eslint.org/docs/rules/newline-per-chained-call) [`no-whitespace-before-property`](https://eslint.org/docs/rules/no-whitespace-before-property)

     ```javascript
     // bad